shubhamvekariya/TrainReservationSystem_Python/README.md

 # Train Reservation System

-This project was in php.
+This project was in Python.
 In which we use HTML, CSS, Bootstrap, Javascript and MySQL.

 ## Project Description